tangshuqi/learngit/readme.txt

-git is a version control system git is  free software
+git is a great version control system git is great free software

 Git is a distributed version control system.
 Git is free software distributed under the GPL.